po-unfold/docs/index.md

 	```

 ## How to play
 Once you have installed the app, open it up by double clicking it, or by running `pou` in the command line if you used `pip`.
-A window should show, asiking you if you would like to have sound.
+A window should show, asking you if you would like to have sound.

 Type either `1` or `0` for sound or no sound, and be sure to resize the window to the shape you would like it before hitting enter.